 It was a slow count, a lucky break for me.
-The ref was as surprised by the knockdown as I was.
+The ref was surprised by the knockdown.
 I inhaled deeply: eight, nine, ten breaths.

 The referee continued counting out loud.
 “Three . . .
 Four . . .
 Five. . . .”

 He sped up the pace.
-I stole a quick glance at the clock, just under two minutes.
+I glanced at the clock, just under two minutes.
 I’d have to work fast.
-I intended to use every instant of the count to recover.
+First, I’d use every instant of the count to recover.
 I flexed my feet and hands to get ready.